aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 We are not confident that the service API is fully set in stone and implementing an L2 on top of the current L1 may be setting us up for changes in the future.
 We are reaching out to the service team to get their input and plans for the service.
-See: “alternative solutions”, below, for concrete details.
+See: alternative solutions 2, 3, and 4, below, for concrete details.

 It’s a large effort (3 devs * 1 week) to invest in a module when we have other pressing projects.
 However, the bulk of the effort has been spent already since we have fairly